jawadkhanubit/Smart-Assistant-for-Dumb-And-Deaf/README.md

 # Text to Speach

-Model predicted the result in text and then I convert this text into Speach
+Model predicted the result in text and then I convert this text into Speach by just playing the audio you can hear what the dumb and deaf person want to say by showing this gesture.

 ![gen speach](https://user-images.githubusercontent.com/38391132/64078517-12719c00-ccf5-11e9-9986-3aa56ca85158.JPG)